Understanding the Functions of Accounting

 Financial budgeting:

 Setting the company’s financial budget is the responsibility of the accounting function.
+Accounting is responsible for setting a company’s budget based on past financial data and future income projections.
 Preparing the organizational budget is based on financial data from the past and projections for future growth.
 Accountants are also in charge of preparing department-wise budgets and for special projects across the organization.

 Determining profitability, liquidity, and solvency: